LaxmiPrasad-Konduri/LaxmiPrasad-Konduri/README.md

 ## 🌟 Most Rewarding Experiences

-- 🧠 **Internship at Sriven Pros Inc** → Built a real product used by a company
+- 🧠 **Internship at Sriven Pros Inc** → Built a real product used by a company.
-- 📊 **Finance Club Stock Market Challenge** → Learned teamwork and strategic thinking
+- 📊 **Finance Club Stock Market Challenge** → Learned teamwork and strategic thinking.

 ---